mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 And what if queue size is almost 0?
 - maybe cache is needed
-- maybe async calls (http, database) can be done
-- maybe deep dive with e,g. async-profiler
+- maybe async calls (http, database) can be done maybe deep dive with e.g. async-profiler
 - maybe just fewer threads/instances
 - other things